I4LYT/den2.1/README.md

-Yall give cred to 3kh0 cuz he actually mad the website, this is just so I can run this on netlify.
+Yall give cred to 3kh0 cuz he actually made the website, this is just so I can run this on netlify.
 Website right [here](https://den2.netlify.app)